- Facility Analyst Assignments

 To see a list of inspector facility assignments please visit our contact page.

-All wastewater facilities are required to have Nitrogen Optimization Plans (NOPs) included in their permit.
+All wastewater facilities discharging to the Long Island Sound (LIS) are required to have Nitrogen Optimization Plans (NOPs) included in their permit.
 For questions and/or assistance with NOPs contact your WW Inspector.

 - Nitrogen Optimization Checklist - this checklist is used by the program for evaluating submitted NOPs